alex-calderwood/bigfoots/README.md

     node server.js

-Open http://localhost:8000 in multiple browser windows to test real-time sync
+Open http://localhost:8000 in multiple browser windows to test real-time sync.
+Open http://localhost:8000/dramaturg.html in another window to see the connected clients.